Last updated 16 April 2025

 The normal elements of negligence must be established in order to establish liability.

 Under common law, however, before a manufacturer can be sued it must be shown that the manufacturer was negligent in the design, manufacture or presentation of the product.
-This is not required before either of the other two remedies can be used.
+Negligence is not a prerequisite for a claim relating to breach of contract and/or breach of the manufacturer’s liability under the Competition and Consumer Act.

 The duty of care in negligence is not an absolute duty to prevent loss or damage.
+It is only a duty to take reasonable care.
 Accordingly, a defendant will not be liable in respect of obvious and unavoidable risk or in respect of unforeseeable risk.

-The common law liability is owed to anyone the manufacturer should foresee as likely to suffer injury or damage if the product is defective.
-So, if a motor vehicle contains a serious manufacturing defect and as a result is involved in an accident, the manufacturer will be potentially liable to the owner of the vehicle for damage caused to the vehicle in the impact and to anyone who suffered personal injury, whether they were travelling in the vehicle or were standing on a footpath.
+A manufacturer’s common law liability is owed to anyone the manufacturer should reasonably foresee as likely to suffer injury or damage if the product is defective in either its design, manufacture, presentation of the product, safety and/or distribution.
+If a motor vehicle contains a manufacturing defect and as a result is involved in an accident, the manufacturer will be potentially liable to the owner of the vehicle for damage caused to the vehicle in the impact and to anyone who else who suffered personal injury, whether they were travelling in the vehicle or were standing on a footpath.
 All could be foreseen as likely to sustain injury or damage.

 Proof of negligence